Mahfuzshihab/hrApp/README.md

 # HR App

 ## Project Description
-HR App is a React-based tool for managing employee information with features to list, add, and edit employees.
+HR App is a React based web tool for managing employee information with features to list, add, and edit employees.
 It connects to a `json-server` backend to simulate a real database, uses React hooks for state and effects, and offers a clean, user-friendly interface.

 ---